Abortion Information and Resources

 Can young people get abortions without parental permission?

 If you are under 18 and want to get an abortion but cannot notify or get the consent from one parent or legal guardian, you can apply to get permission from a judge, instead.
 This is called a judicial bypass.
 It is entirely confidential—your parents will not be involved.
 Lift Louisiana can help you apply for your judicial bypass and will find you an attorney, free of cost, who will go to court with you.

 If you want to get an abortion without parental consent, click here.

-Is it safe for a teenager to get an abortion?
+Is it safe for a young person to get an abortion?